MoAbbasid/MoAbbasid.github.io/index.md

 # About Me

 I'm a Graduate Research Assistant pursuing a Master's in Information Technology at [Multimedia University Malaysia](https://www.mmu.edu.my).
-Currently immersed in applied AI for infrastructure inspection, my thesis is **Utility Pole Safety Assessment from Visual Data’**.
-At [Telekom Malaysia R&D](https://www.tmrnd.com.my), I implemented computer vision models and evaluate their performance for practical safety tasks.
-Previously, as a Full Stack Developer in the telecom industry, I developed microservices and APIs.
-I aim to bridge academic research with real-world engineering impact.
+Currently immersed in applied AI for infrastructure inspect[...]

 ## Research Interests